Start off autumn with the season’s bounty of apples! This New England Apple Cake has a velvety texture with a compliment of warm spices.

 - Whisk the flour, baking powder, baking soda, salt, and spices to combine.
 Set aside.

 - Line a plate with paper towels.
-Take the finely grated apples and dry them out on the paper towels, pressing the towels to absorb any excess liquid.
+Dry the finely grated apples on the towels, pressing to absorb excess liquid.

-- Combine the eggs, oil, granulated and light brown sugars, and the vanilla extract.
-To this wet mixture add the dry ingredients.
-Fold in the apples and walnuts.
+- Combine eggs, oil, granulated sugar, light brown sugar, and vanilla extract.

-- Pour the batter into the prepared pans, tapping the pans on the counter to remove any air bubbles.
+- Pour batter into prepared pans, tapping pans to remove air bubbles.

-- Bake the cake for 25 to 30 minutes, rotating half way.
+- Bake for 25 to 30 minutes, rotating halfway through.

-- Remove from the oven, let them rest in the pans for 10 minutes before removing them to cool completely.
+- Remove from oven, let rest in pans for 10 minutes before transferring to cool completely.

-- In a stand mixer fitted with a paddle attachment, beat the cream cheese and butter on a medium-high speed, scraping down the bowl as needed, until light and fluffy, about 3 to 5 minutes.
+- In a stand mixer with paddle attachment, beat cream cheese and butter on medium-high speed until light and fluffy, 3 to 5 minutes, scraping bowl as needed.

-- Add the vanilla then slowly add the sifted powdered sugar.
+- Add vanilla, then slowly add sifted powdered sugar.